 JORDAN HARRISON

 Jordan Harrison is a playwright, screenwriter, and novelist.
-He was a Pulitzer Prize finalist for Marjorie Prime, which premiered at the Mark Taper Forum and had its New York premiere at Playwrights Horizons.
-Jordan's new play, The Antiquities, premieres jointly at Playwrights Horizons, Vineyard Theatre and Goodman Theatre in the 2024/2025 season.
-Other plays include Maple and Vine (American Conservatory Theater, Playwrights Horizons), The Amateurs (Vineyard Theatre), Log Cabin (Playwrights Horizons), The Grown-Up (Humana Festival at Actors Theatre of Louisville), Doris to Darlene (Playwrights Horizons), Amazons and their Men (Clubbed Thumb), Act A Lady (Humana Festival), Finn in the Underworld (Berkeley Repertory Theatre), Futura (Portland Center Stage and NAATCO), Kid-Simple (Humana Festival), The Museum Play, and a musical, Suprema (O'Neill Music Theatre Conference), written with Daniel Zaitchik.
+He was a Pulitzer Prize finalist for Marjorie Prime, which premiered at the Mark Taper Forum and Playwrights Horizons and will be revived on Broadway this fall in a Second Stage production.
+Jordan's new play, The Antiquities, recently premiered in a joint production with Playwrights Horizons, the Vineyard Theatre and Goodman Theatre, and was nominated for Lucille Lortel, Drama League, Outer Critics Circle, and Jefferson Awards for Best New Play.
+Other plays include Maple and Vine (ACT, Playwrights Horizons), The Amateurs (the Vineyard Theatre), Log Cabin (Playwrights Horizons), The Grown-Up (Humana Festival), Doris to Darlene (Playwrights Horizons), Amazons and their Men (Clubbed Thumb), Act A Lady (Humana Festival), Finn in the Underworld (Berkeley Rep), Futura (Portland Center Stage and NAATCO), Kid-Simple (Humana Festival), and The Museum Play.

-Jordan is the recipient of a Guggenheim Fellowship, a Hodder Fellowship, the Horton Foote Prize, the Kesselring Prize, the Laurents/Hatcher Foundation Award, the Roe Green Award, the Heideman Award, a Theater Masters Innovative Playwright Award, a Loewe Award for Musical Theater, a Barrymore Award for Best Musical, Jerome and McKnight Fellowships, a NYSCA grant, and a NEA/TCG Residency.
-A graduate of Stanford University and the Brown MFA program, Jordan is a grateful alumnus of New Dramatists.
+Jordan is the recipient of a Guggenheim Fellowship, a Hodder Fellowship, the Horton Foote Prize, the Kesselring Prize, the Laurents/Hatcher Foundation Award, the Roe Green Award, the Heideman Award, a Theater Masters Visionary Award, a Loewe Award for Musical Theater, a Barrymore Award for Best Musical, Jerome and McKnight Fellowships, a NYSCA grant, and a NEA/TCG Residency.
+A graduate of Stanford University and the Brown MFA program, Jordan is a proud alumnus of New Dramatists.

 Photo by Zack DeZon.